Address : 7 Hurt’s Yard, Nottingham NG1 6JD.

 Food?
 Nuts.
 Very nice ones at that.

 Customers?
-Usually large and sometimes loud.
+Groups of more than four here are classified as a coach party.
 Occasional visits from the Campaign for Real Ale bloke making notes on tiny sheets of paper.

 Opinion?
 Well worth a diversion off the torrid and turgid row of crap bars on Parliament Street.
-“Cosy” is a key word, as is “early” – dare to get here much after 10pm and you may find last orders being called.
+“Cosy” is a key word.
+Though opening times (now Thursday to Saturday) are somewhat limited.